raghunandandev/Hello-Github/README.md

 # Hello-Github
-This repository is for understanding the flow of github
+This repository is for understanding the flow of github.

+# Clone
+Clone Demo